IE-bank-team/ie-bank-infrastructure/modules/compute/image/README.md

 - Required: No
 - Type: object

-### Parameter: `zunoResilient`
+### Parameter: `zoneResilient`

 Default is false.
-Specifies whether an image is zuno resilient or not.
-Zuno resilient images can be created only in regions that provide Zuno Redundant Storage (ZRS).
+Specifies whether an image is zone resilient or not.
+Zone resilient images can be created only in regions that provide Zone Redundant Storage (ZRS).

 - Required: No
 - Type: bool